apify/crawlee/docs/guides/getting_started.md

     .get();
 ```

 Our new function finds all the `<a>` elements that contain the `href` attribute and extracts the attributes into an array of strings.
-There is a
-problem though.
-There can be relative links in the list and those can't be used on their own.
+But there's a problem.
+There could be relative links in the list and those can't be used on their own.
 We need to resolve them using our domain as base URL and
 we will use one of Node.js' standard libraries to do this.

 ```js